3 Ways To Transform Negative Energy into Positive Thinking

 Also, look at Ziva Meditation, and Center of the Cyclone for deeper meditation trainings.

 So, moving forward let’s learn to embrace the negativity in our lives and in our thoughts.
 Everyone is doing the best they can in this moment.
-Take a moment to do the best you can.
-Remind yourself that no matter what, there isn’t a saber-toothed tiger out to get you.
+Take a moment and give yourself some credit.
+Remind yourself that no matter what, there isn’t a saber-toothed tiger out to get you, and everything will work itself out in the end.

 Stay connected with news and updates!